 Street children need to be able to access school.
 Education can help make living on the street a temporary experience, instead of a life sentence.
 In order for these children to access education, they need a supportive and flexible environment which will allow them to attend school while also finding the means to support themselves.

 AET supports a comprehensive approach to street children’s education.
 We work in partnership with local organisations which help street children recover from life on the street, readjust to mainstream life and prepare to return to school.
 We work with schools so they can challenge stigma by understanding the unique situation faced by street children and help support their reintegration into the school system.
 We also facilitate coordination between schools, police, district government and the community to raise awareness of these issues and improve attitudes and support for street children.

-This project currently operates in Mbale, Uganda where we are supporting 3,000 street children.
+This project operated in Mbale, Uganda where we supported 3,000 street children.
 Many street children who have come to Mbale are from the Northern region of Uganda, which was affected by conflict up until 2007.
 The famine, poverty, history of violence and high rates of HIV & AIDS that still affect this region have driven many children to Mbale in the hope of finding better opportunities.

-Working with our local partner ‘Child Restoration Outreach’, AET is helping these children to re-enter education and build a future for themselves away from the streets.
+Working with our local partner ‘Child Restoration Outreach’, AET helped these children to re-enter education and build a future for themselves away from the streets.

 After what many street children have experienced, returning to school is a struggle.
 Many have experienced high levels of trauma, abuse and exploitation and require special assistance to begin to rebuild their lives.

 Education can transform the life chances of children who end up on the street through no fault of their own.
 Read their stories.